Geese cheering for their university team

 Looking for more activities that involve the community beyond the walls of your campus?
 Check out these unique community event ideas.

-It's been a tradition for decades—and homecoming will always be an important and effective way to bring everyone on campus together to celebrate pride in the school and make new memories.
-A powerful reflection of the university’s culture, spirit week offers everyone associated with the school a chance to partake in the festivities.
-Fun, frenzied, and a little bit chaotic (in the best way, of course), it’s the ultimate opportunity for students, faculty, and alumni to show off that school spirit.
+Spirit week powerfully reflects the university's culture and offers everyone associated with the school a chance to partake in the festivities.
+Fun, frenzied, and a bit chaotic (in the best way), it's the ultimate opportunity for students, faculty, and alumni to show off that school spirit.

 What is Goosechase?

-At Goosechase, experience is everything.
-Originally inspired by scavenger hunts, Goosechase is an online platform that enables organizations and schools to engage, activate, and educate their communities through delightful interactive experiences.
 Sign up and try creating a free recreational game, or contact us to learn more about our enterprise solutions!

 Tags